 For preparing and cleaning steel surfaces, different types of abrasive blasting are possible.
-For example, we know the common techniques of sandblasting, vapor blasting and blasting with alternative abrasives such as glass or plastic, but also vacuum blasting is part of the abrasive blasting possibilities.
+For example, we know the common techniques of sandblasting, wheel blasting, bead blasting, vapor blasting and blasting with alternative abrasives such as glass or plastic, but also vacuum blasting is part of the abrasive blasting possibilities.
+These techniques are often used to remove rust, mill scale, copper slag, coatings and other dirt.
 But what is vacuum blasting anyway?
 How does it work, and what are the differences with the other abrasive blasting techniques?

 Vacuum blasting: what is it?

 Vacuum blasting is in many ways similar to the other forms of abrasive blasting.
 In general, vacuum blasting works the same.
 When a surface is prepared by vacuum blasting, a combination of air and an abrasive is applied to the surface at high pressure.
 So far there are no differences with the other blasting techniques.
 Yet there is one major difference between vacuum blasting and the other forms of blasting.
 This is in the handling of the dust and dirt released during blasting.
 While sandblasting or glass or plastic blasting, for example, release dirt and dust into the air, vacuum blasting collects it immediately inside the blasting machine.
 Therefore, the blasting machine in this form of abrasive blasting serves as a dustless sandblaster with a vacuum system.